sadjordan/Skylight/README.md

     - Times skipped
     - Genre/ tags
 - A help function because I can barely remember all the function keywords and I made this thing

+- Lyrics 2.0
+    - Sync lyrics to music (more difficult, but we will see)
+    - Improve the system of getting artist and song details; allows users to directly modify or provide the details
+    - Improve the formatting of the lyrics
+    - Allow users to directly add or edit lyrics for any song (may have to wait for UI)

 Bugs: